buckley-w-david/youtube-opml-export/README.md

 Based off the [youtubeRSSExport](https://github.com/theborg3of5/Userscripts/tree/master/youtubeRSSExport) script.

-It wasn't worked for me, so I rewrote it the rss url generation.
+It wasn't working for me, so I rewrote the rss url generation.